Loading…

 Wednesday July 22, 2026 3:00pm - 3:50pm CDT

-BCC - Smith (42 Class / 48 Theater)
+BCC - Smith (28 Class / 45 Theater)

 3:00pm CDT

-Measurement Uncertainty: How do I rate this ADCP measurement?
+Streamflow Measurement Uncertainty: How do I rate this ADCP measurement?

 Wednesday July 22, 2026 3:00pm - 3:50pm CDT

-A review of what makes up the uncertainty model in QRev, and how a better understanding of the components can help guide the user in rating a measurement.
+Excellent?
+Good?
+Fair?
+Poor?
+Computing the uncertainty of an ADCP moving-boat discharge measurement is a complex task.
+This session will review what makes up the uncertainty model in QRev, and how a better understanding of the components can help guide the user in rating a measurement.

 Speakers